shay23bra/task-manager/README.md

    - Add search functionality and status-based filters in the UI.
 4. **Mobile Responsiveness**:
    - Improve styling for smaller screens.
+5. **Packages and Dependencies**:
+   - Use newer versions of packages and dependencies, remove deprecated ones.

 ---